 Why a donation may be denied

 Mayo Clinic makes every effort to accept all program-registered donors.
-Below are some reasons why we might deny a donation:
+Below are some reasons why the program might deny a donation:

-- Next of kin objects to the donation of the body.
+- The next of kin objects to the donation of the body.

 - The body is not acceptable for anatomical study (extremely emaciated or extremely obese).

-- The body has been autopsied, mutilated or is decomposed.
+- The body has been autopsied or mutilated or is decomposed.

 - Donations are not needed at the time.

 - The donor is not in the Mayo Clinic anatomical bequest program's care within 48 hours of death.